 Bolt has always been a hardcore practicer.
 He believes that the ability to train really hard is one of the core keys to success in sports.

-4. Strong personal purpose to win
+4. Strong personal reason for winning

 2. Muhammad Ali - The Greatest

-Muhammad Ali is one of the most succesful boxer in the world.
+Muhammad Ali is one of the most succesful boxers in the world.
 He was the first one to win a boxing world championship for three times.
 He started boxing at the age of 12 and won his first world championship at the age of 22.

 What can we learn from Muhammad Ali about winning?